MarksTechnotes/MyBlog/content/posts/hybrid_26ai _19c_vector_search_part_3.md

 and modern AI capabilities in 26ai.

 ------------------------------------------------------------------------
-The complete source code can be found at https://github.com/MarksTechnotes/markstechnotes-labs/tree/main/vector-search-demo
+The complete source code can be found at [**Vector Search Demo**](https://github.com/MarksTechnotes/markstechnotes-labs/tree/main/vector-search-demo)